Atonok/gps2/README.md

 If you have shell access on server, you can set manual upload.
 Add to ```/etc/crontab``` line
 ```10  1   * * *   user    /home/user/logging/manual_GPS_upload.sh > /dev/null 2>&1```

+Thsi is related to own OpenStreetMaps server.
+You can follow instructions to build onw [https://github.com/admik007/openstreetmaps|here]